streamx-hub/streamx-blueprints/services/edge/opensearch-sink/README.md

 `streamx.blueprints.opensearch-sink.migration-script-locations` -
 Allows you to specify custom scripts that will be executed when Opensearch is launched.
 Scripts should match [Elasticsearch-evolution migration script format](https://github.com/senacor/elasticsearch-evolution?tab=readme-ov-file#41-migration-script-file-content)
-Locations must start with `classpath:` or `file:`.
+Locations must start with `file:`.
 Multiple locations should be separated with `,`.

-At least `classpath:opensearch/service-init/index-definition` is required to index incoming items.
+At least `file:/deployments/opensearch/service-init/default/index-definition` is required to index incoming items.

-Default: `classpath:opensearch/service-init`
+Default: `file:/deployments/opensearch/service-init`

 ### Opensearch configuration